Gablooblue/CPP-Projects/README.md

 * Alternating Split
   * Splits a linked list into two depending on whether its element is in an odd or even position on the list

+* Postfix
+  * Converts an Infix equation into a Postfix equation